books

 -Chapter IX.
 Transplanting Fruits And Ornamentals

-111. Transplanting When trees or shrubs are transplanted from the nursery or forest to the orchard or lawn, the feeding-roots and rootlets are largely left in the ...
+111. Transplanting When trees or shrubs are transplanted from the nursery or forest to the orchard or lawn, the feeding-roots and rootlets are largely left in ...

 -114.
 Double Planting of Orchards